-The visual language in this installation is multilayered.
-Every artifact is the outcome of a particular experiment.
-All objects are part of a larger development for building and fine-tuning an Intelligent Guerilla Beehive, a mobile shelter for homeless honeybees.
+The exhibition at Siva Zona / Grey Area (Korcula) reveals a part of the artists’ long-term research towards the ultimate Intelligent Guerilla Beehive, a mobile shelter for homeless honeybees.
 This radically new device tackles a domain where human and non-human actors collaborate to maintain the resilience of an ecosystem in decline.

-In my Laboratory for Form and Matter I work with a range of biotic and abiotic elements.
-I view my lab as an open environment for experimentation, a space for contradiction, criticism and evaluation.
-I combine organic components such as vegetal matter, propolis and chitine, with living systems such as fungi and bacteria to create artifacts for the future.
-My micro-organisms grow biofabrics and I research how these membranes can be enhanced and made useful through embedded electronics and how more sensorial qualities can be implemented in these membranes via living technology.
+In her Laboratory for Form and Matter, AnneMarie Maes works with a range of biotic and abiotic elements.
+She presents her lab as open environment for experimentation, a space for contradiction, criticism and evaluation.
+She combines organic components such as vegetal matter, propolis and chitine, with living systems such as fungi and bacteria.
+Her micro-organisms grow biofabrics, and she researches how these fabrics can be enhanced and made useful through embedded electronics and how more sensorial qualities can be implemented in these membranes via living technology.

 Navigating between blueprints and Proof of Concept, her objects can be classified as Future Archaeology: fragments of a Forgotten World as well as fragments of a World To Come.

 FLAGS, GRIDS and SENSORIAL SKINS